-Indiana University of Pennsylvania will officially cut the ribbon to open the IUP Performing Arts Center at 7 p.m.
-Sept.
-18.
+Indiana University of Pennsylvania will officially cut the ribbon to open the IUP Performing Arts Center at 7:00 p.m. on September 18, 2008.

-The PAC, a $12 million project, includes extensive renovations of Fisher Auditorium and Waller Hall and joins these two buildings with a 20,000-square-foot addition and
+$12-million project, includes extensive renovations of Fisher Auditorium and Waller Hall and joins these two buildings with a 20,000-square-foot addition and

 The ribbon cutting and concert are free and open to the community.

-During the concert, Dr. Judi Radell, a member of IUP’s Gorell Trio performance group, will present the inaugural performance on the Reschini Concert Steinway piano during “De Profundis,” a composition by Dr. Stanley Chepaitis.
+During the concert, Judi Radell, a member of IUP’s Gorell Trio performance group, will present the inaugural performance on the Reschini Concert Steinway piano during “De Profundis,” a composition by Stanley Chepaitis.

 Since opening in 1939, Fisher Auditorium has served as IUP’s primary performing arts facility.
 It offers 1,400 seats.

 Originally built in the 1920s as a gymnasium, Waller Hall was renovated in 1989 for the Department of Theater and Dance.
 In addition to faculty offices, it includes

 a black box theater.

 The PAC renovation and construction project began in 2006.
 It is estimated that the PAC will host nearly a quarter of a million people and more than 300 events annually.
 Initial events planned at the PAC include the OnStage presentation of Gordon Lightfoot

 on September 23 and the third annual IUP Homecoming Ball on October 5.